Larskan/HappyHeadLines/README.md

 ```
 dotnet ef database update
 ```
-Running the above while keeping it docker-friendly
+Running the above while keeping it docker-friendly.
+ServiceDB depends on which service you are inside.
+User is your DB user, Password is your db password.
 ```
 dotnet ef database update --connection "Server=localhost,1435;Database={ServiceDB};User Id={User};Password={Password};TrustServerCertificate=True;"
 ```